Logiqx/gps-details/docs/devices/apple/ultra/README.md

 This is document is a quick illustration of two obvious issues affecting the Apple Watch Ultra.

 - Lack of speed data during initial periods of acceleration
-- Identical speeds being recorded for multiple seconds, suggesting duty cycling or filtering.
+- Identical speeds being recorded for multiple seconds, suggesting timing issues, duty cycling or filtering.

 Neither of these issues should be evident if a GPS device is faithfully recording speed data.